wbailey/code_katas/README.md

 ## Contributions

 * Fork the project
-* Write kata dsl in a new ruby file
+r Write kata DSL in a new ruby file
 * ruby -c the file to verify syntax
 * Push commits to your repository
 * Send me a pull request